vyatkin0/cloudpayments/README.md

 # cloudpayments
-Example of an online store that accepts paymets using russian cloudservice.ru service Solution is based on ASN.NET CORE, EF Core and AngularJS.
+Example of an online store that accepts paymets using russian cloudservice.ru service.

+Solution is based on ASN.NET CORE, EF Core, and AngularJS.

 These are generic installation instructions.
 1. Edit database connection string in file appsettings.json